User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 - Professional design tools — States, Variables, Expressions, and Conditional Interactions let you build prototypes that behave like the final product.
 Test multi-step flows, form validation, personalization logic, and error states — all without writing code.

 Because Forge and Merge generate production-ready JSX, the handoff gap between design and development effectively disappears.
-What gets tested is what gets shipped — 8.6x faster than traditional prototype-to-code workflows.
+What gets tested is what gets shipped — with teams reporting 8.6x faster design-to-prototype cycles compared to traditional workflows.

 How to Measure Whether Your Design Changes Are Working

-After implementing retention-focused design changes, track these metrics to measure impact:
+After implementing retention-focused design changes, track these metrics:

 - Cohort retention curves: Compare the retention curve of users who experienced the new design against earlier cohorts.